bbolli/tumblr-utils/tumblr_backup.md

 If you combine `-n`, `-s`, `-i` and `-p`, only posts matching all criteria will be backed up.

-In order to successfully backup your blog theme with `-t`, you need to define your Tumblr login information in the file `~/.netrc` with an entry like this:

-    machine www.tumblr.com
-        login <login-email>
-        password <tumblr-password>

-This file should have mode 0600 (read/write by owner only).

-All options except `-t` use only public Tumblr APIs, so you can use the program to backup blogs that you don’t own.
+All options use only public Tumblr APIs, so you can use the program to backup blogs that you don’t own.

 `tumblr_backup` is developed and tested on Linux and OS X. If you want to run it under Windows, I suggest to try the excellent [Cygwin](http://cygwin.com)